DVD-Drive based Laser Scanning Microscope

 The OPU houses two laser diodes.
-As this is just a DVD/CD reader, the lasers are not very powerful but provide sufficient power for microscopic applications.
+As this is just a DVD/CD reader, the lasers are not very powerful but provide sufficient power for microscopy applications.
 The (red) DVD diode starts laser operation above approx. 60 mA and requires about 2-2.5 V of forward voltage.
-Its polarity could be easily determined by measurements.
+Its polarity can be easily determined by measurements.

 Using an IC inspection microscope, a die shot of the PDIC was produced.
-This could be used to get a better idea of the internal structure of the device.
-This was made way easier by the fact that it is an optical integrated circuit, and is therefore housed inside a clear plastic package with good optical properties, suitable for direct microscope inspection without decapsulation.
-The picture below could be used to identify some functional blocks of the circuit, however full tracing of the bondpads through internal circuits to the diode quadrants was considered unfeasible.
-However, it became apparent that the PDIC seemingly houses at least independent 8 photo diode channels.
+This was useful to get a better idea of the internal structure of the device.
+This process is made way easier by the fact that it is an optical integrated circuit, and is therefore housed inside a clear plastic package with good optical properties, suitable for direct microscope inspection without decapsulation.
+The picture below could be used to identify some functional blocks of the circuit, however full tracing from the bondpads through internal circuits to the diode quadrants didn't really go anywhere for me.
+However, it became apparent that the PDIC apparently houses at least independent eight photo diode channels.
 (Four quadrants in the center square, and at least two segments for each of the outer squares).

 It was conjectured that the smaller inner quadrants were responsible for the low-sensitivity outputs, while the outer segments would produce a large amplitude (due to their larger light collection area).

 In a second reverse engineering session, the exact pinout was determined by means of selective illumination: For a given test, two IC output pins were compared using two DVMs, and an aperture was slowly moved along the surface, either vertically or horizontally.
 This would in result a change of the output voltage for one of the outputs slightly earlier than for the other one.
 In this way, the positional relationships between all output pins could be resolved, forming a final assignment of diode quadrants to output pins.